 The Prefect UI displays many useful insights about your flow runs, including:

 - Flow run summaries

 - Radar flow and task dependency visualizer

-You can also use the Prefect UI to create ad hoc flow runs from deployments, configure and manage work queues, and more.
+You can also use the Prefect UI to create ad hoc flow runs from deployments, configure and manage work pools, and more.

-See the Prefect UI & Cloud documentation for more information about using the Prefect UI.
+See the Prefect UI & Prefect Cloud documentation for more information about using the Prefect UI.

 Storage for flow and task data¶

 Prefect lets you configure separate storage to persist flow code, task results, and flow results.

 If you don't configure other storage, Prefect uses temporary local storage.
 Temporary local storage works fine for many local flow runs, but if you run flows using Docker or Kubernetes, you must set up remote storage.

 Prefect blocks enable you to create storage configurations for a wide variety of common storage types and cloud services.
 You can configure storage blocks through the Prefect UI Blocks page or programmatically via the Python API.